Clear as Mud

-Recently I was meeting with a potential client, who I’ll call “Marissa”, who had booked a complimentary strategy session to discuss getting some help marketing for her writing business.
-She wanted to replace the income she currently had with her writing “job” for something that more suited her.
-Now let me give you a little back story here, she really LOVES writing, it’s what she feels she is called to do and wakes up excited each day ready to write.
-The problem with her current writing work is that she’s writing for others and while the pay is good, the material she’s asked to write doesn’t light her up.
+I recently met with a potential client, who I’ll call “Marissa,” who had booked a discovery session to discuss getting some help marketing for her writing business.
+She wanted to replace her current income with her writing “job” for something more suited to her.
+Now let me give you a little back story here; she loves writing; it’s what she feels she is called to do, and she wakes up excited each day, ready to write.
+The problem with her current writing work is that she’s writing for others, and while the pay is good, the material she’s asked to write doesn’t light her up.

-Marissa knew that to grow a writing business, or any business for that she would need a platform, be the “go to person” so that people interested the things she offered would find her and want to work with her.
-HOWEVER, what Marissa was struggling with was, what did she really want to offer to the world.
-As a writer what she really wanted to do was write, the books she’d had in her head, the projects she’d started and the new ones that always seemed to come up.
-A fear of how she would be able to replace her job income crept in and to compensate for that she’d started down another path which was taking her away from what she really wanted to do.
-Yet, before our call she hadn’t seen that.
+Marissa knew that to grow a writing business or any business for that, she would need a platform and be the “go-to person” so that people interested in the things she offered would find her and want to work with her.
+However, what Marissa was struggling with was what did she really want to offer to the world.
+As a writer, she really wanted to write the books she’d had in her head, the projects she’d started, and the new ones that always seemed to come up.
+A fear of how she would be able to replace her job income crept in and to compensate for that; she’d started down another path that was taking her away from what she really wanted to do.
+Yet, before our call, she hadn’t seen that.

-I gave her the following exercise, which I recommend you to also, to help her avoid distractions and give her a place to check back in before she made any decisions on new business ventures or saying yes to anything.
+I gave her the following exercise, which I recommend you to also, to help her avoid distractions and give her a place to check back in before she makes any decisions on new business ventures or says yes to anything.

-Write down how you want to feel, in detail describe what it looks like, where you find it, how you look when you feel this way, etc. Years ago I did this and one of the top feelings I wanted to feel was FREE.
-I wanted freedom to work with the people I enjoyed working with, the clients who I adored and from a location almost anywhere in the world my heart desired.
+Write down how you want to feel, describe what it looks like, where you find it, how you look when you feel this way, etc. Years ago, I did this, and one of the top feelings I wanted to feel was FREE.
+I wanted the freedom to work with the people I enjoyed working with, the clients I adored, and from anywhere in the world my heart desired.

 Writing out what freedom felt like and then referencing it when I need to make a decision has helped me avoid many distractions.
 Checking back in with that feeling and its importance to me before I say yes or wander off to do something helps keep me more in a place I want to be, FREE.

-If you’re feeling like Marissa and would like some help with clarity, please click here to book a complimentary session with me and let’s chat about going from Clear as Mud to Crystal Clear.
-If you know who your market is and you’re really clear on who they are, then let’s chat soon about building a platform so you can make the big impact on the world you wish for.
+If you’re feeling like Marissa and would like some help with clarity, please click here to learn about coaching with me.
+Let’s chat about going from Clear as Mud to Crystal Clear.